-1.2 Related Work
+79 1.2 Related Work

 Beyond-worst case sequential prediction.
-Due to pessimistic nature of bounds in adversarial online learning, there are several frameworks designed to address this issue.
-One approach is to consider mild restrictions on the adversarial instances such as slight perturbation by noise.
-This has been formalized as the smoothed adversary model (see [RST11, HRS20, HRS22, HHSY22, BDGR22]) and has been used to get statistical and computationally efficient algorithms.
-Another approach has been to make the future sequences more predictable given the past instances.
-Examples of such settings are predictable sequence [RS13b], online learning with hints [BCKP20], and notions of adaptive regret bounds [FRS20].
+Due to pessimistic nature of bounds in adversarial online 80 learning, there are several frameworks designed to address this issue.
+One approach is consider 81 mild restrictions on the adversarial instances such as slight perturbation by noise.
+This has been 82 formalized as the smoothed adversary model (see [RST11, HRS20, HRS22, HHSY22, BDGR22]) 83 and has been used to get statistical and computationally efficient algorithms.
+Another approach has 84 been to make the future sequences more predictable given the past instances.
+Examples of such 85 settings are predictable sequence [RS13b], online learning with hints [BCKP20], and notions of 86 adaptive regret bounds [FRS20].
+87

 Abstention-based learning.
-Abstention has been considered in several other works in classification, both in the online and offline settings.
+Abstention has been considered in several other works in classification, 88 both in the online and offline settings.
 An early example of this is the Chow reject model [Cho70].
-Various versions of this have been considered in offline learning (see e.g. [HW06, BW08, BZ20] and references therein) and online learning (see e.g. [ZC16, CDG+19, NZ20] and references therein).
-These results show that abstention can lead to algorithms with desired features, for example fast rates without margins assumptions.
-Another line of work that is closely related to our setting is the KWIK (knows what it knows) framework by [LLW08] which requires the learner to make predictions only when it is absolutely confident, and abstain otherwise.
-This requirement was relaxed to allow for mistakes by [SZB10].
-The key difference from our work is that they assume a fully-adversarial stream thus the error bounds can be as large as the size of the domain, which is unbounded in the settings we consider.
-Perhaps, the work that is closest to our setting is the study of adversarial learning with clean-label injections by [GKKM20, KK21].
-In their transductive adversarial model, the learner is given labeled training examples and unlabeled test examples on which it must predict, where the test examples may have been injected by an adversary.
-They show how to abstain with few test misclassifications and few false abstentions on non-adversarial examples.
-However, in many real-world scenarios, it is unrealistic to expect to have the entire test set in advance, which further motivates the fully online setting that we consider.
+89 Various versions of this have been considered in offline learning (see e.g. [HW06, BW08, BZ20] and 90 references therein) and online learning (see e.g. [ZC16, CDG+19, NZ20] and references therein).
+91 These results show that abstention can lead to algorithms with desired features, for example fast 92 rates without margins assumptions.
+Another line of work that is closely related to our setting is the 93 94 KWIK (knows what it knows) framework by [LLW08] which requires the learner to make predictions only when it is absolutely confident, and abstain otherwise.
+This requirement was relaxed to allow 95 for mistakes in [SZB10].
+The key difference from our work is that it assumes a fully-adversarial 96 stream thus, the error bounds can be as large as the domain size.
+Perhaps, the work that is closest to 97 our setting is the study of adversarial learning with clean-label injections by [GKKM20, KK21].
+In 98 their transductive adversarial model, the learner is given labeled training examples and unlabeled 99 test examples on which it must predict, where the test examples may have been injected by an 100 adversary.
+They show how to abstain with few test misclassifications and few false abstentions on 101 non-adversarial examples.
+However, in many real-world scenarios, it is unrealistic to expect to have 102 the entire test set in advance, which further motivates the fully online setting that we consider.
+103